 - Water hardness: 6-20 KH.

-What to do when Shovelnose Catfish outgrow their tanks
+What to do when Tiger Shovel Nose Catfish outgrow their tanks

 Careful planning in the beginning is required before embarking with keeping this species of fish.

 Many inexperienced hobbyists are attracted to the juvenile Shovelnose Catfish in the aquarium stores.
 These smaller fish look unique, are very attractive with their large mouths and whiskers and appear harmless.
 However, they discover quickly that their little catfish soon becomes a tank giant and outgrows its home and they are wanting to give their fish away.

 Most public zoos and aquariums may no longer accept these monsters, so finding a home may not be easy.
 They should never be thrown out into the wild as they are a skilled predator that can degrade native species and their natural habitats.